premsinghsodha7/AlarmApp/README.md

 #### And lots more

 ## Installation

+### IDE
+1. Download latest Android Studio from https://developer.android.com/studio/index.html
+1. Follow Android Studio installation instruction.
+1. Open Android Studio - Open Existing Android Project - find folder with project and click `OK`
+1. Wait a while.
+Follow Android Studio instructions to install missing items.
+1. Press `cmd/ctrl + shift + a` and type `AVD Manager` and press Enter.
+1. Press `Create Virtual Device...` button.
+1. Select `any device`
+1. Select latest API level (in case if latest is not available then click `Download` and wait, it's going to take a while).
+1. Click `Next`
+1. Click `Finish`

-We assume you've installed android studio already, Unzip the file and open it in android studio, sync and run..
+Download zip and Unzip the file and open it in android studio,
 Note: you need a basic knowledge of java or kotlin to understand this app’s source code.

+Take a look at [Build and run app](https://developer.android.com/studio/run).

+1. Open Android Studio

+2. Import Project by Android Studio Menu > File > Import Project...
+    **OR**
+2. Open Project by Android Studio Menu > File > Open...

+3. Goto Menu > File > Sync project with gradle Files

+4. Wait for build gradle, i will take sometime to download mandatory things

+5. After successful gradle building Goto Menu > Run > Run app OR by using windows shortcut **shift+F10**

+## Troubleshoot
+First of all, take a look at [troubleshooting guide](https://developer.android.com/studio/known-issues).
+Most setup issues can be solved by following this guide.
+Goto Menu > File > Invalidate caches/Restart
+**OR**
+Goto Menu > Build > Clean Project and Menu > Build > Build Project **OR**
+Goto Menu > File > Invalidate caches/Restart

 ## How To Use
--After installing successfully on android studio, run on a virtual device or a physical device. navigate to the home page, click on the FAB(floating action button) “+” to create a new alarm.
+- navigate to the home page, click on the FAB(floating action button) “+” to create a new alarm.
--On click FAB(floating action button) “+” Display dialog for date selection and time selection -swap to delete Alarm item from database
+- On click FAB(floating action button) “+” Display dialog for date selection and time selection
+- swap to delete Alarm item from database

 ## Unit test
 -review package(test directory)